rushanshakya/DataVisualizationForBlueBellRecall/README.md

 - 3rd largest ice cream maker in the US

 #### So what happened??
-- Listeria caused deaths reported in OK
+- Listeria caused deaths reported in Oklahoma
 - Multistate listeria investigation
 - April 20, 2015 – voluntary recall
 - Closed down for 4 months